pism/pism/doc/sphinx/getting-started.rst

      -regrid_file g20km_10ka_hy.nc -regrid_vars litho_temp,thk,enthalpy,tillwat,bmelt

-For more on regridding see subsection \ref{sec:regridding}.
-Then we turn on the earth deformation model with option ``-bed_def lc``; see subsection \ref{subsect:beddef}.
+For more on regridding see subsection :ref:`sec:regridding`.
+Then we turn on the earth deformation model with option ``-bed_def lc``; see subsection :ref:`sec-beddef`.
 After that the atmosphere and surface (PDD) models are turned on and the files they need are identified:

 .. code::